Literary Scout

 To what extent have blogs become a sourcing ground for literary scouts?

-Asked by Skeener about 12 years ago
+Asked by Skeener over 12 years ago

 They have certainly become a sourcing ground for agents, but as scouts receive manuscripts only after they are already out on submission to US publishers or after they have been accepted for publication, we’re mostly interested in how big of a following the blog has.
 If a book has a built-in audience that’s certainly something our clients should know.